-4.6 Determination procedures of cases where a notice of reasons for refusal is given without admission of the application of the provisions of Article 4, paragraph (2) of the Design Act
+4.3 Determination procedures after a notice of reasons for refusal is given without admission of the application of the provisions of Article 4, paragraph (2) of the Design Act

-With regard to a disclosed design, after the examiner has given a notice of reason for refusal without admitting the application of the provisions of Article 4, paragraph (2) of the Design Act, the applicant may assert in a written opinion, a written statement, or other such documents that the application of the provisions of Article 4, paragraph (2) of the Design Act should be admitted.
+With regard to a "disclosed design" for which "facts of disclosure" are explicitly stated in the "proving document," after the examiner has given a notice of reason for refusal without admitting the application of the provisions of Article 4, paragraph (2) of the Design Act, the applicant may assert in a written opinion, a written statement, or other such documents that the application of the provisions of Article 4, paragraph (2) of the Design Act should be admitted.
 In this case, the examiner shall determine again whether it has been proved that the design complies with the requirements stated in 2., in consideration of the assertion of the applicant together with the matters stated in the "proving document."

-- 5. Points to note in relation to determining application of the provisions of Article 4, paragraph (2) of the Design Act - 5.1 Handling of cases where an identical or similar design to the disclosed design stated in the "proving document" has been disclosed by a third party, between the "date on which a design fell under the provisions" of Article 4, paragraph (2) of the Design Act and the date on which the application for design registration was filed.
-Handling of acts of disclosure conducted between the earlier "date on which a design fell under the provisions" of Article 4, paragraph (2) of the Design Act and the date on which the application for design registration was filed, in cases where an identical design has been disclosed multiple times - (1) In cases where an identical design has been disclosed multiple times as a result of an act of a person having the right to obtain a design registration, in order to seek application of the provisions of Article 4, paragraph (2) of the Design Act, in principle, each "fact of disclosure" must be stated in the "proving document."
+5. Points to note in relation to determining application of the provisions of Article 4, paragraph (2) of the Design Act

+5.1 Handling of acts of disclosure conducted between the earlier "date on which a design fell under the provisions" of Article 4, paragraph (2) of the Design Act and the date on which the application for design registration was filed, in cases where an identical design has been disclosed multiple times

+(1) In cases where an identical design has been disclosed multiple times as a result of an act of a person having the right to obtain a design registration, in order to seek application of the provisions of Article 4, paragraph (2) of the Design Act, in principle, each "fact of disclosure" must be stated in the "proving document."